KognitionAI/pilecv4j-opencv-packaging/README.md

     --skip-packaging: Skip the packaging step.
 That is, only build opencv and opencv_contrib libraries but don't package them in a jar file for use with net.dempsy.util.library.NativeLivbraryLoader
     --deploy: perform a "mvn deploy" rather than just a "mvn install"
+    --deploy-zip: by default the zipped up opencv distribution created using --zip will not be deployed even when the --deploy flag is used.
+If you want to explicitly deploy it you'll need to include --deploy-zip also.
+Obviously if you specify --deploy-zip you must also request the opencv distribution be zipped using --zip
     --offline: Pass -o to maven.

  Build Options